Fed slows rate hikes even as Powell says there’s more work to do

 What Bloomberg Economics Says…

 "Soft inflation data in recent months haven't been convincing enough for the Fed to consider pausing its rate-hike campaign just yet.
-By continuing to refer to "ongoing" rate hikes, the
+By continuing to refer to "ongoing" rate hikes, the FOMC is hinting that they expect at least another two 25-basis point hikes, affirming their view of a terminal rate at 5.25."

 While policymakers have had some success in reining in inflation — the Fed's favorite gauge slowed to a year-on-year rate of 5% in December from 7% in June — they've been loath to declare victory until they're confident price rises are on track to return to their 2% price target.